pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 since the minimum size of p becomes too large to implement.
 Hence, we consider BLS48 for 256 bits of security.

-A BLS48 curve with 256 bits of security is shown in {{Kiy}}, which we call BLS48-581.
+A BLS48 curve with 256 bits of security is shown in {{KIK17}}, which we call BLS48-581.
 It is defined by a parameter t = -1 + 2^7 - 2^10 - 2^30 - 2^32
 and the elliptic curve E and its twisted curve E' are represented by E: y^2 = x^3 + 1 and E': y^2 = x^3 - 1 / w,